dgroomes/stackoverflow-look-back/README.md

 challenging conceptually to even think about all these environments because we are used to programming in just one environment like the web page, or maybe a NodeJS app.
 Plus, writing a program for this environment requires a lot of message passing code, Promises code and logging (for debugging) code.
 That's where `web-extension-framework/` comes in.

-However, the framework cannot completely abstract away the JavaScript execution environments and these things are part of the framework API.
-To offset the essential complexity of the API, there is detailed API documentation, design notes and inline code comments.
-This code is meant to be read.
+However, the framework cannot abstract away the JavaScript execution environments.
+The user of the API still needs to know how web extensions work and about each of the Java execution environments.
+In that sense, this API does not offer a strong abstraction but rather a *leaky abstration*.
+To make up for this, the framework offers block-level API documentation, design notes and inline code comments.
+The framework code is meant to be read.
+Please study it before using it!

 The API is best introduced by way of example.
 Suppose we are developing a *Detect Code Libraries* (DCL) web extension using `web-extension-framework/`.
 This extension adds code to the web page to detect what JavaScript libraries are loaded,